ir-engine/developer-docs/docs/manual/98_contributing/index.md

 ## Participate in the community
 <!-- Start of partial: Participate -->
 The easiest way to get involved is to participate in iR Engine's community.
 Join us on your favorite [community channel](/manual/community) and become a part of the conversation.
 Ask any questions that you may have and/or help other users with their questions.

 <!-- End of partial: Participate -->

-## Create and Host your own worlds
+## Create and host your own worlds
 <!-- Start of partial: Host -->
 iR Engine is a platform aimed at helping you achieve your goals.
 And nothing showcases a great tool better than some great projects made with it!